martijnbolt/tau/Content.md

 # Abstract
 * Tau Chain basics
 # what problems it solves, the purpose for which Tau Chain was invented
+Tau solves societal challenges decentralised technology

+**social**
-* The problem of scaling discussions and decision making.
-In particular,
+* The problem of scaling discussions and decision making (governance)
 * Collaborative discussion and decision making about a desired computer program, to then be translated into code.
-In particular,
+* Agoras solves the inability to directly monetize knowledge.
+It is nowadays impossible to directly motenize a piece of knowledge.
+We monetize knowledge only indirectly by being recognized as experts in some fields.
+* Agoras solves the inability to create risk free interest without the creation of new money (inflation).

+**technical**
 * A program in which its requirements and code are determined by its many users.
 * The theoretical nonexistence of one universal language to be suitable for all types of expression.
-* Agoras solves the following problems:
-* The inability to directly monetize knowledge.
-It is nowadays impossible to directly motenize a piece of knowledge.
-We monetize knowledge only indirectly by being recognized as experts in some fields.
-* The inability to create risk free interest without the creation of new money (inflation).
 * the Halting Problem or more generally Rice’s theorem, which demonstrate that reasoning over computer programs is mathematically impossible in most cases
 # Glossary
 * Opinion broadcasting
 * Contradiction detection